gordonfreemanfree/e2eTesting/README.md

 ## Keys and deployment

 In the beginning of every test run the respective zkApp gets deployed.
 New keys are generated on every run to avoid errors.
-Every test has his own deployerAccount ( == feePayerAccount) which is constant.
+Every test has his own deployerAccount ( == feePayerAccount) which is constant and can be found in the attached keys folder.

+Keys and verificationKeys are stored temporarily in a json file in the ./src folder.
+Files are overwritten on every new test run.

 ### List of tests